fgr-17/ldd-sandbox/05-char-dev-auto-node/README.md

 | Static permissions | Dynamic via udev rules |
 | Manual cleanup | Automatic cleanup on `rmmod` |

+Creating the device with `mknod` has an additional limitation, that is, you cannot add the new device to a particular class, while `device_create()` lets you do that.
+That is becausehe `/sys/class/` hierarchy is managed entirely by the kernel.
+Userspace tools like `mknod` have no way to create or modify `sysfs` entries.

 ## Getting Module Info

 To get detailed module information: